ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 #### Update - 23/10/2020 (end of cycle)

 We managed to get the filewriter to work and output _a_ file containing one of each type of stream (`hs00`, `f142`, `ev42`) on MERLIN, which proved that the data streaming stack could be used at ISIS on a very basic level.
 For some reason when trying to output all events, histograms and sample environment the filewriter refused to write any sample environment data. at first we thought this was because the forwarder had crashed, which it had, however even with it up and running again the filewriter did not write any `f142` streams.
 Besides this it did manage to write histograms from 9 monitors at once as well as events from MERLIN. these can be seen in the files on NDHSPARE62.
+Metadata such as start time and other ISIS-specific static data was not added to the file but this could be added easily in the future by the ICP.